-1. When you select RESET VALUES from the Admin Procedures Screen, the deskphone displays a confirmation screen asking if you are sure you want to reset the deskphone.

-- 2. Press No to return to the Admin Procedures screen without resetting the deskphone.
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select RESET VALUES from the Admin Procedures screen, the deskphone displays a confirmation screen asking if you are sure you want to reset the deskphone. - 3.
+Press No to return to the Admin Procedures screen without resetting the deskphone.
 Press Yes to start the deskphone reset.
 A reset: - Resets all system values and system initialization values except AUTH and AUTH\ONLY to default values. - Resets call server values to their defaults. - Resets the 802.1X identity and password to their default values. - Deletes any entries in the Redial buffer. - Does not affect user-specified data and settings like Contacts data or the deskphone login and password.
 To remove this type of data, see the Using the Clear procedure on page 40.